 My story began many moons ago growing up in the natural beauty of St Ives, Cornwall.
 Free spirited, with a talent for drawing and my head buried in travel books.

-I was soon backpacking down and through Morocco and it was in the small town of Tafraoute that I came across a Berber - a nomadic mountain man - selling his wares on a blanket at the side of a dusty road.
+I was soon backpacking across Morocco, and it was in the small town of Tafraoute that I came across a Berber - a nomadic mountain man - selling his wares on a blanket at the side of a dusty road.
 Neatly laid out piles of colourful Saharan beads.
-Unsurprisingly I bought them all for a pocketful of dirham and traded the coat I was wearing.
+I bought them all for a pocketful of dirham and traded in the coat I was wearing.

 That Summer I threw down my own blanket in front of the Pyramid Stage at Glastonbury, neatly laying out my own colourful display of Saharan beads, all of which had been threaded into gorgeous, chunky necklaces and bracelets.
+Every piece sold!

 My passion for travelling grew and in 1991 I travelled to India.
-It was here that I learnt more about jewellery making and textiles.
+It was here that I learnt more about jewellery making, crafting and textiles.
 A year later I returned home with old Indian army trunks tightly packed with beautiful artisan handmade goods.
-Back in Cornwall I pitched up a stall at a local festival and sold it all.
+I was soon pitched up at a local festival selling everything I had.